 KYC technology stands for ‘Know Your Customer.’
 KYC is an online security process whereby organisations gather information on the identity of their customers, ensuring government regulations around financial services aren’t being misused or breached.
-The ultimate objective of KYC is to prevent financial services from being manipulated by criminal elements for money laundering activities and fraudulent activity.
+The ultimate objective of KYC in financial services is to prevent services from being manipulated by criminal elements for money laundering activities and fraudulent activity.
 It also enables financial service companies to better understand their customers and their financial dealings, meaning they’re able to serve them better and manage risks.

 The KYC process requires organisations to collect and verify basic details of customers, including their name and authorised signature.
 The procedure kicks in as soon as a bank customer applies to open an account.
 Banks are also required to periodically update their customers’ KYC details to make sure information remains secure.